 How Facebook Started?

-The initial version of Facebook, called "The Facebook," was launched exclusively for Harvard students.
-Mark Zuckerberg recognized the potential in creating a platform that allowed students to create profiles, connect with their peers, and share content.
-Instead of launching a fully-featured social network, Zuckerberg chose to focus on this small group of users, ensuring the platform addressed their needs.
+Facebook's first version, "The Facebook," was for Harvard students only.
+Mark Zuckerberg saw the potential in a platform that let students build profiles, connect with friends, and exchange content.
+Zuckerberg prioritized this tiny set of users above a full-featured social network to ensure the platform met their needs.

 The MVP Approach: